DFE-Digital/apply-for-teacher-training/app/views/content/accessibility.md

-This statement applies to the Manage teacher training applications service.
+This statement applies to the ‘Manage teacher training applications’ service.

-Manage teacher training applications is run by the Department for Education.
-It is designed to be used by as many people as possible.
-The text should be clear and simple to understand.
+‘Manage teacher training applications’ is run by the Department for Education.
+It’s designed to be used by as many people as possible.
 You should be able to:

 * change colours, contrast levels and fonts
 * zoom in up to 300% without problems